 The purchase price for a Newberry home is only $59,000 presently.
-In addition, up to $20,000 in downpayment assistance is available to each homebuyer as a conditional grant, thanks to a $2.5M grant from the Sam L. and Judith G. Yaker Fund.
+In addition, up to $20,000 as a conditional grant is available to each eligible homebuyer who had been renting the home now being purchased.
+Down payment assistance is also available thanks to a $2.5M grant from the Sam L. and Judith G. Yaker Fund.
 Current renters have priority in buying the homes.
 They must complete a Homebuyer Education class with Southwest Solutions as part of becoming mortgage eligible.
 The mortgages are for 15 years.
 Yolanda’s monthly house payment, including taxes and insurance, is $533.

 “I know I can afford the home because I was paying about the same amount in rent for so long,” Yolanda said.
 “The difference now is that it’s mine and I’m building equity.”